inevolin/DiscordSpeechBot/README.md

 ```

 ## Settings
-Create a (free) discord bot and obtain the API credentials.
+Create a (free) discord bot and obtain the API credentials (Bot Token).
 Here's an easy tutorial: https://www.writebots.com/discord-bot-token/
 Note: Give your bot enough permissions or simply grant it Administrator rights.

-Create a (free) Spotify developers account to obtain the API credentials: https://developer.spotify.com/dashboard/
+Create a (free) Spotify developers account to obtain the API credentials (Client Id and Client Secret): https://developer.spotify.com/dashboard/

-Create a (free) WitAI account and obtain the API credentials: https://wit.ai/
+Create a (free) WitAI account and obtain the API credentials (Server Access Token): https://wit.ai/

 Rename the file `settings-sample.json` to `settings.json` and enter the obtained API credentials:
 ```